cclemente/Animal_accelerometry/Matlab_scripts/README.md

 ##Note i have fully debugged the zoom feature, so if you notice anything strange let me know.

+An example file 'dog_behaviours.csv' shows the format to add behaviours to tag.

 ## Update 13/03/2024